 Source: “Previous Budgets: Download Publications from Previous Victorian State Budgets” (2018).

 Given the high land transfer tax rates and the relative importance of the land transfer taxes in the state governments’ revenue structures, it is not surprising that a study by Davidoff and Leigh (2013, p.407) concluded that the increase in Australian state land transfer tax from 1993 to 2005 imposed an annual welfare loss of between $300 and $800 million dollars by reducing the number of housing sale transactions by about 11 percent.

-In the next section, we provide a more detailed review of the literature on the economic effects of land transfer taxes.
+To summarize the Australian experience with state land transfer taxes, it is worth quoting at length the conclusions of the Henry Report, a major review of the Australian tax system in 2010:

+Stamp duties on conveyances [land transfer taxes] are inconsistent with the needs of a modern tax system.
+While a significant source of State tax revenue, they are volatile and highly inefficient and should be replaced with a more efficient means of raising revenue.

+Conveyance stamp duty is highly inefficient and inequitable.
+It discourages transactions of commercial and residential property and, through this, its allocation to its most valuable use.
+Conveyance stamp duty can also discourage people from changing their place of residence as their personal circumstances change or discourage people from making lifestyle changes that involve a change in residence.
+It is also inequitable, as people who need to move more frequently bear more tax, irrespective of their income or wealth.

 3. The Impact of Land Transfer Taxes on Housing Prices and Sales Volumes

-There are three basic economic questions to be asked about out any tax— Who bears the burden of the tax?
+There are three basic economic questions to be asked about any tax— Who bears the burden of the tax?
 Is the tax fair?
 Does the tax discourage or distort economic activity?
 Recent econometric studies based on international experience with land transfer taxes provide some insights into the first and the third questions.
 With regard to the first question, it is common in most countries for the purchaser of the property to be responsible for the payment of the land transfer tax, although there are exceptions such as in Washington, DC, where the payment is split between the seller and the purchaser.
-Although the purchaser is generally responsible for paying the land transfer tax, the effective burden may be borne in whole or in part by the seller to the extent that the price of the property declines as a result of the tax.
-Most studies use a Nash bargaining framework to model the effect of a land transfer tax on the final sales price.
+Although the purchaser is generally responsible for paying the land transfer tax, the effective burden may be borne in whole or in part by the seller to the extent that property prices decline as a result of the tax.
+Most studies adopt a Nash bargaining framework to model the effect of a land transfer tax on the final sales price.
 If, for example, the housing market is tight, with few properties for sale relative to potential demand, then sellers will have more bargaining power than buyers.
-In these circumstances, the Nash bargaining model predicts that the seller will bear a larger share of the burden than the buyer because the seller captures most of the “surplus”—the difference between what the buyer is willing to pay and what the seller is willing to accept.
-Since the land transfer tax reduces the surplus, the seller is predicted to bear most of the burden of the land transfer tax in a tight housing market.
+In these circumstances, the Nash bargaining model predicts that sellers will bear a larger share of the burden than buyers because sellers have captured most of the “surplus”—the difference between what buyers are willing to pay and what sellers are willing to accept.
+Since a land transfer tax reduces the surplus, sellers are predicted to bear most of the burden of a land transfer tax in a tight housing market.